What Does it Take to Be a Payroll and Timekeeping Clerk?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Mathematics: Using mathematics to solve problems.

-In 2016, there was an estimated number of 166,300 jobs in the United States for Payroll and Timekeeping Clerk.
+There were about 166,300 jobs for Payroll and Timekeeping Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Payroll and Timekeeping Clerk.
-Due to new job openings and attrition, there will be an average of 16,100 job openings in this field each year.
+The BLS estimates 16,100 yearly job openings in this field.

 The states with the most job growth for Payroll & Timekeeping Clerk are Utah, Nevada, and Washington.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Payroll & Timekeeping Clerk

 The typical yearly salary for Payroll and Timekeeping Clerks is somewhere between $29,170 and $64,420.

 Payroll and Timekeeping Clerks who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.